WeiChienHsu/CS225/Chapter2/README.md

 The disjunction of p and q is p ∨ q.

 - p ∨ q is true if and only if p is true or q is true
+- ⊕: exclusive or : Only one side could be false

 ## Implication Operator
 The proposition (or statement) p → q has a truth value for